agriyakhetarpal/LinkBite/README.md

 ## Features

 - Create and manage your own shortened URLs
+- Graceful forwarding: check if the URL exists
 - Analytics: count the number of clicks on your URL
 - Admin to deactivate shortened links (through a secret key to said links)